If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 For example, many people won’t invest money in New York or California beyond flipping property because it’s so difficult to deal with the responsibilities of establishing long-term protections.

-Let the difficulties associated with forming LLCs in one state or another factor into your decision to invest.
+Let the difficulties associated with forming LLCs in one state or another factor in your decision to invest.

 It’s a big deal.